chuankuan/Data-scraping-automation-Python-code-for-HDB-rental/Readme.md

 * pandas
 * time

-Note for the Python code:
+Note on the Python code:
-* The HDB website comes with calendar for user to select particular month in interst for the data.
-Over time, this code may not work anymore in selecing the right month in the calendar.
-The calender selection portion in the code has to be updated over time by choosing the desired Xpath from the website calendar.

 * The code has ability to check if there is page 2 in the website.
 Meaning a particular block of flat would have more than 10 units being rented out.
-Code will not check for page 3 and beyond as I do not expect a block with more than 20 "items".
+Code does not check for page 3 and beyond as I do not expect a block with more than 20 "items".